harfel/stocal/doc/tutorial.rst

     r5 = MassAction(['A2'], [], 0.001)

-However, this requires adding a dilution reaction for every chemical in model.
+However, this requires adding a dilution reaction for every chemical in the model.
 This might become cumbersome when dealing with many species, and we might end up forgetting the dilution of one species or another.

 We take this scenario as a motivation to introduce rule-based modeling.